K-H-Ismail/Dilated-Convolution-with-Learnable-Spacings-PyTorch/README.md

 - [Publications and Citation](#publications-and-citation)
 - [Contribution](#contribution)

+The method is described in the arXiv preprint [Dilated Convolution with Learnable Spacings](https://arxiv.org/abs/2112.03740).
 ## Installation

 DCLS is based on PyTorch and CUDA.
 Please make sure that you have installed all the requirements before you install DCLS.